 - SiteName is the name of the site that the template belongs to, which is the site that you were working in when you created the template.
 CS-Direct obtains this name from the Publication table.
-(In previous versions of the product, sites were called "publications.") - Asset TypeName is the asset type formatted by the Template asset and element - TemplateName is the name of the template.
+(In previous versions of the product, sites were called "publications.") - AssetTypeName is the asset type formatted by the Template asset and element - TemplateName is the name of the template.

-- Do not change the name of the page entry that CS-Direct creates. - For backwards compatibility, CS 7.0.3 adds support for the page entry naming convention found in CS 6.1.
+- Do not change the name of the page entry that CS-Direct creates. - For backwards compatibility, CS 7.0.3 (and above) supports the page entry naming convention used in CS 6.1.

-In CS 6.1, page entries were named SiteName/RootElementName.
-However, in CS 6.3 and above page entries are named SiteName/AssetTypeName/TemplateName.
+In CS 6.1, page entries are named: SiteName/RootElementName

+In CS 6.3 and above page entries are named: SiteName/AssetTypeName/TemplateName